lateenalhurasen/SE446_Project_lateens_team/Milestone1/output/task4_output.md

  ```

 ## Output for step 2: Logging in succesfully
-no output; prompted to enter the next line
+no output; prompted to enter my password then moved on to the next line

 ## Output for step 3: Successfully running the Hadoop
  ```